Application Terms and Conditions

 - All work under the consent shall comply with all relevant codes of practice, including NZECP 34:2001.

 - All power lines are to be treated as “live” at all times.
-All workers shall observe the minimum approach distances (MAD) from power lines shown in Section 3 of the consent.
+All workers shall observe the minimum approach distances (MAD) from power lines shown in the consent.
 The MAD are minimum distances under ideal environmental, weather and working conditions.

 - All workers working under the consent must be Competent to carry out the work.